bosima/FireflySoft.RateLimit/README.md

 SimulationRequest is a custom request that you can modify to any type.

 ### Todo List
-* Optimize the time consumption of sliding window algorithm in memory.
 * The same current time is used for different rule checking in the same request.
 * Use 'TIME' command in lua script when redis support 'scripts effects replication'.
 * Run unit tests in the docker container to avoid installing redis.